shaqir/shaqir/README.md

   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&duration=3000&pause=1000&color=00B6F1&center=true&vCenter=true&width=450&lines=Swift+%7C+iOS+%7C+SwiftUI+%7C+Combine;Learning+DSA+%26+building+side+projects" alt="Typing SVG" />
 </p>

+### ✨ About Me

+I am Sakir Saiyed, an iOS Developer with over a decade of experience crafting intuitive, reliable, and efficient mobile applications.
+With a strong foundation in Swift, SwiftUI, and iOS architecture patterns, I’ve built a career focused on delivering quality user experiences that scale.

+I believe that technology, especially mobile computing, is at the heart of meaningful innovation in nearly every industry.
+I’ve spent years sharpening my software skills while also growing in communication, teamwork, and problem-solving.

+I consider myself highly focused and purpose-driven — someone who works with intention and persistence toward meaningful goals.
+I'm a constant learner, always exploring new tools and frameworks, and I embrace both technical challenges and opportunities for personal growth.

+What keeps me going is the passion for building — whether it's crafting an elegant user interface, solving a tough algorithmic problem, or working with a team to ship something impactful.
+I'm calm under pressure, optimistic in uncertainty, and deeply committed to improving every single day.

+I genuinely enjoy what I do — and I do it with a balance of discipline, curiosity, and creativity.

 ---

 - 🔭 Currently working on **Swift-based iOS apps with Swift + Combine + MVVM + CLEAN Architecture**